brandonkachen/eureka-moment/README.md

 1.  **Set up Firebase**

     Set up a Firebase app to handle your db.
-You can find instructions [here](https://firebase.google.com/docs/web/setup).
-Skip the step for initializing Firebase (Step 3 at the time of this writing), since that's already done by the codebase.
-For your app's config:
+You can find instructions [here](https://firebase.google.com/docs/web/setup) but skip the step for initializing Firebase (Step 3 at the time of this writing) because that's already handled by the codebase.
+For your app's config do the following:

     ```shell
     cp .env.sample .env.production  # can also do .env.development